thejunglejane/thejunglejane.github.io/_posts/projects/2015-04-12-datums-a-postgresql-pipeline-for-reporter.markdown

 [^1]: Nicholas Felton helped build Reporter.
 [^2]: I’m pretty anemic, and whether or not I take iron seems to have a big impact on how tired I am.
+Things you learn when you use Reporter.